emmanuelHa/openmeteo-API-to-AWS-Athena-to-Grafana/README.md

 </br>

 ## Data Transformation
-The following choices are been made:
+The following choices have been made:
 - Each Athena tables are "backed" temporarily by an S3 Bucket
 - Each SQL request results are "backed" by an S3 Bucket.
 - CSV files are transformed to Parquet file format to leverage its query performances.